Experiential Learning

 Leadership

-Cookie Cart’s leadership courses are focused on helping all young people see themselves as leaders or emerging leaders and explore what that means to them.
-We believe leaders build leaders, who build leaders.
-The focus of these classes is on critical thinking, becoming a peer leader and mentor, resolving conflicts with others and between others, and more advance communication, including sales, marketing, and customer service.
+Cookie Cart’s leadership courses are focused on helping all young people see themselves as leaders or emerging leaders and exploring what that means to them.
+We believe leaders build leaders who build leaders.
+The focus of these classes is on critical thinking, becoming a peer leader or mentor, and conflict resolution; along with more advanced communication skills including sales, marketing, and customer service.

 Bright Futures